yiping0liu/yiping0liu.github.io/1_personal.md

 * 2016, Scholarship of Chinese Government Graduate Student Overseas Study Program
 * 2018, Excellent Doctoral Thesis of China University of Mining and Technology
 * 2018, Best Paper Award from the Conference on Genetic and Evolutionary Computation
-* 2019, Candidate for Leading Initiative for Excellent Young Researchers (LEADER) by Japan Society for the Promotion of Science (JSPS)
+* 2019, Excellent Doctoral Thesis of Jiangsu Province